 Zinacantan, Mexico is a Tzotzil Maya village in the Chiapas Highlands known for its traditional textiles and women’s weaving cooperatives where you can observe the backstrap loom technique in action.

-Most often, Zinacantan is visited in combination with a day trip to the neighboring Tzotzil Maya village of San Juan Chamula.
 But despite being less than 5 miles (7.5 km) away, the two towns are very different in both atmosphere, beliefs, and traditional dress.

 While Chamula is known for its iconic black sheep fleece skirts worn by the Chamula women (mujeres Chamulas) and its syncretist Mayan-Catholic church where pox, Coca-Cola, candles, and chicken sacrifices are the ceremonial staples, Zinacantan is better known for its woven and embroidered floral clothing made from artisanal weavers and its vibrant feast days in the calendar year.